-Clause 2 b) The bilateral agreements referred to under Clauses 2 a) and c) are applicable only to Federal taxes.
+- Clause 2 b)

+The bilateral agreements referred to under Clauses 2 a) and c) are applicable only to Federal taxes.

 Federal law specifically precludes State taxation of U.S. and foreign air carriers on the basis of "Gross Receipts" (see 49 U.S.C.
-4011(b)).
+4011(b)). - Clause 2 c)

 Reciprocal income tax exemptions are in effect with more than 65 countries, however, the income exempted may vary based on the degree of reciprocity available through the other country's law.
 In some cases, where reciprocal exemption is provided in a pre-1987 tax treaty, it is limited to aircraft documented under the laws of the country of the residence of the operator or lessor.
-Reciprocal exemptions provided under U.S. law (beginning in 1987) and recent tax treaties are available to residents of the other country without regard to where the aircraft is documented.

-Clause 3 With respect to taxes on the sale and use of international air transport (Information below is current as of January 1, 2012)
+Reciprocal exemptions provided under U.S. law (beginning in 1987) and recent tax treaties are available to residents of the other country without regard to where the aircraft is documented. - Clause 3 With respect to taxes on the sale and use of international air transport (Information below is current as of January 1, 2015)

-All taxes or charges imposed on the sale of international air transport, or use of international air transport facilities and services, are dedicated for, or do not exceed, the costs of airport, air navigation and aviation security facilities and services.
+All taxes or charges imposed on the sale of international air transport, or use of international air transport facilities and services, are to defray the costs of airport, air navigation and aviation security facilities and services.
 These charges include:

-- A \$12.00 tax for any international air transportation beginning or ending in the United States.
-The \$12.00 tax is indexed for inflation (for example, the rate for 2012 is \$16.70).
-For air transportation between the continental United States and a 225 mile zone in Canada or Mexico, a 7.5 per cent ticket tax applies if the payment was made within the United States, while the \$12.00 applies if the payment was made outside the United States.
-These taxes go into the Airport and Airway Trust Fund. - A \$5.50 passenger charge for customs inspections; a \$7.00 passenger charge for immigration inspections; and a \$5.00 passenger, and \$70.50 aircraft, charge for animal, plant and health inspections (APHIS).
-These charges are dedicated toward the costs of these services. - A tax on fuels for non-commercial aviation of 19.4 cents per gallon for aviation gasoline, and 21.9 cents per gallon for kerosene for use in aviation.
-4.3 cents of this amount goes into the general fund.
-0.1 cent of this amount goes into the Leaking Underground Storage Tanks (LUST) fund.
-The balance goes into the Airport and Airway Trust Fund, which is dedicated to aviation purposes. - A September 11 Security Fee of \$2.50 per passenger enplanement (up to \$5 per one-way trip and \$10 per roundtrip), and an Aviation Security Infrastructure Fee that varies by carrier, assist in covering aviation security costs incurred by the Transportation Security Administration. - The Federal Aviation Administration charges overflight fees to operators of aircraft that fly in U.S.-controlled airspace, but neither take off nor land in the United States.
-There is one fee made up of an en route and oceanic component:
+- An International Arrival and Departure Tax which is currently set at \$17.70, but is indexed for inflation.
+For air transportation between the continental United States and a 225 mile zone in Canada or Mexico, a 7.5 per cent ticket tax applies if the payment was made within the United States, while the International Arrival and Departure Tax applies if the payment was made outside the United States.
+These taxes go into the Airport and Airway Trust Fund. - A \$5.50 passenger charge for customs inspections; a \$7.00 passenger charge for immigration inspections; and a \$5.00 passenger, and \$70.75 aircraft, charge for animal, plant and health inspections (APHIS).
+These charges are dedicated toward the costs of these services. - A September 11 Security Fee of \$5.60 per one-way flight, up to a maximum of \$11.20 per roundtrip flight that is imposed on passengers with air transportation originating in the United States.